shivannis/xandr-docs-public/xandr-docs/articles/monetize/deal-best-practices-for-buyers.md

 ---
-title : Deal Best Practices for Buyers description : Learn about some best practices for buyers using the new deal functionality. ms.date: 10/28/2023
+title: Deal Best Practices for Buyers
+description: Learn about some best practices for buyers using the new deal functionality. ms.date: 10/28/2023
 ---